 #19- It’s about believing and mindset

 Personally, I don’t believe that anyone is born an entrepreneur.
 I think it’s simply a mindset you you’re in.
 It’s a matter of believing in yourself and your product.
 And having the courage to stick it out and continue to push towards achieving your goals.
 There’s a lot of philosophical debate about being born as a blank slate or having some genetic disposition, but I’ll spare you the debate.
 It’s pretty interesting and worth looking into for those who are interested!

-Thanks to Jacob Dayan, Finance Pal!
+Thanks to Jacob Dayan, Community Tax and Finance Pal!